acyanbird/CMEEBootCampCW/week1/README.md

 ### [Shell scripting](https://mulquabio.github.io/MQB/notebooks/ShellScripting.html)

 This section includes five files.
-I have placed them into the shell_scripting subfolder of `code`.
 `boilerplate.sh` will output a line with new line at both the beginning and the end of the line.
 `variables.sh` deals with variables passed by arguments and compares the difference between passing zero arguments and two arguments.
 After improving the script, the number of parameters passed to the script is checked, and an error message will print out if an incorrect number of parameters are passed.
 `MyExampleScript.sh` This script demonstrates how to use variables in shell scripting.
 It shows two ways to display a greeting message using the `$USER` environmental variable. `$USER` variable will read the user name.